rapid7/insightconnect-plugins/aws_workspaces/help.md

 # Description

 This plugin utilizes [AWS WorkSpaces](https://aws.amazon.com/workspaces/) to create workspaces.
-Amazon WorkSpaces is a fully managed desktop computing service in the cloud that allows its customers to provide cloud-based desktops to their end-users
+Amazon WorkSpaces is a fully managed desktop computing service in the cloud that allows its customers to provide cloud-based desktops to their end-users.
+Can be utilized for bring you own device policies and product testing.

 # Key Features